dua-Eman/Time_GAN-PyTorch/README.md

 - Evaluate the model using predictive & discriminative metrics
 - Visualize similarity using PCA and t-SNE
 - Provide a clean, reproducible codebase for future research

+## Notebook
+The juyter notebook BDA_TimeGAN_CEP_2.ipynb contains all the scripts used to train the model on the dataset.

 ## Steps:
 1. Load dataset